thamiavicente/logic_programming/counting_numbers/README.md

 ## :clipboard: Description

-<p> This is my answer to the exercise: (Analyzing the Collatz conjecture)[http://dojopuzzles.com/problems/analisando-a-conjectura-de-collatz/]</p>
+<p> This is my answer to the exercise: </p> [Analyzing the Collatz conjecture](http://dojopuzzles.com/problems/analisando-a-conjectura-de-collatz/)

 > The following iterative sequence is defined for the set of positive integers:
 > n → n/2 (n is even)